Recycling Household Hazardous Materials

 Take a load of household hazardous waste to a Metro hazardous waste facility.
 The fee is $5 for the first 35 gallons.
 You can also check Metro for a neighborhood collection event possibly near you or contact them at 503-234-3000 with questions.

-It's getting easier to be environmentally friendly with paint purchases and paint disposal.
+It's easy to be environmentally friendly with paint purchases and paint disposal.
 PaintCare is a statewide program created by the paint industry to collect, recycle and dispose of leftover paint from consumers – and now you can buy recycled MetroPaint.

-To recycle paint in Gresham, take it to either:
+To recycle paint in Gresham, take it to:

 Miller Paint at 1831 E. Powell Blvd. or call 503-666-9018 - Miller Paint collects old latex and oil-based paint for recycling into new paint.

 Sherwin Williams at 1740 E. Powell Blvd. or call 503-666-3891.

 - Seal the lids tightly so the cans don’t leak.

 - Keep paint in the original container and leave the label on the can.